SaltContainer/BrilliantShiningScriptEditor/README.md

 - "Compile" the script to validate if there are any missing arguments or other issues
 - Add, delete or rename scripts

-### Command Reference
+### Data Reference

 A tool to reference commands that can be used and get details on what they do and what arguments they need!
 - Also reference all other argument types including any custom ones added
-- Custom Flag, System Flag, Work Variable, and File names that can be imported and used within the script editor
+- Custom Command, Flag, System Flag, Work Variable, and File names that can be imported and used within the script editor

 ## Upcoming Features